Yogendra-Wadkar/Forensic_Video_Analysis_Quantifying_Temporal_Inconsistencies_in_Deepfake_Media/Description.md

 ---

-Here is the updated **Description Section 5**, specifically designed to showcase your **'Deepfake Flicker Analysis: MSE Over Time'** graph.

-This section is written to highlight your ability to interpret data and identify the "fingerprints" of AI manipulation through temporal inconsistencies.

----

 ## 5. Temporal Flicker Analysis: The Digital Fingerprint

 While spatial analysis looks at individual frames, **Temporal Flicker Analysis** focuses on the consistency of the video over time.
 Deepfake generation models often struggle to maintain "temporal coherence"—meaning the AI-generated face may slightly shift, change lighting, or glitch for just a few milliseconds.